Vocal cord paralysis occurs when the nerve impulses to your voice box (larynx) are disrupted. This results in paralysis of the vocal cord muscles.

 Vocal cord paralysis can affect your ability to speak and even breathe.
 That's because your vocal cords, sometimes called vocal folds, do more than just produce sound.
 They also protect your airway by preventing food, drink and even your saliva from entering your windpipe (trachea) and causing you to choke.

-There are a number of causes of vocal cord paralysis including damage to nerves during surgery and certain cancers.
-Vocal cord paralysis can also be caused by a viral infection or a neurological disorder.
+There are a number of causes of vocal cord paralysis including nerve damage during surgery, viral infections and certain cancers.
+Treatment for vocal cord paralysis usually involves surgery.
+Voice therapy can sometimes be an option.

 - Rubin RT, et al. Vocal fold paresis and paralysis.
 Otolaryngologic Clinics of North America.
 2007;40:1109.

 - Toutounchi SJS, et al. Vocal cord paralysis and its etiologies: A prospective study.
 Journal of Cardiovascular and Thoracic Research.
 2014;6:47.

 You Are ...
 The Campaign for Mayo Clinic

 Mayo Clinic is a not-for-profit organization.
 Make a difference today.